-Although a frenulum tear should not lead to any long-term complications, it can be very painful at the time.
+A frenulum tear should not lead to any long-term complications, but it can be very painful at the time.
+In some cases, it may be possible to treat a torn frenulum at home.

 The frenulum, or “banjo string,” is the small ridge of tissue that connects the head of the penis to the shaft.
 It also acts as a natural retractor of the foreskin over the glans.